Christian Abraham Fleetwood: National Guard

+After National Guard

 Fleetwood never returned to active duty with any military organization.
 However, many residents of the District of Columbia recommended that he be appointed as the Commander of the 50th U.S. Colored Volunteer Infantry during the Spanish–American War.
 This request was not seriously considered by the War Department, and the participation of colored soldiers from the District of Columbia was similarly disregarded.
 It is not known whether Fleetwood's short stature and physical ailments reduced his chances for consideration.
 His army records state that he was five feet, four and one half inches tall.
-These records also state that he applied in 1891 for a pension which he finally received because of "total" deafness in his left ear, the result of "gunshot concussion," and "severe" deafness in his right ear, the result of catarrh contracted while in the army.
+These records also state that he applied in 1891 for a pension, which he finally received because of "total" deafness in his left ear, the result of "gunshot concussion," and "severe" deafness in his right ear, the result of catarrh contracted while in the army.
 The last monthly pension payment was disbursed in September 1914, by then 24 U.S. Dollars.
 His application also stated that these ailments prevented him from speaking or singing in public.

-Before being hampered by his progressing deafness, Fleetwood served for a number of years as choirmaster of the 15th Street Presbyterian Church, St. Luke's and St. Mary's Protestant Episcopal Churches, as well as the Berean Baptist Church.
+Before being hampered by his progressing deafness, Fleetwood served for several years as a choirmaster of the 15th Street Presbyterian Church, St. Luke's and St. Mary's Protestant Episcopal Churches, as well as the Berean Baptist Church.
 Supported by the community, including the wives of former presidents (Lucy Webb Hayes and Frances Folsom Cleveland), his musical presentations were extremely successful.

 Death and legacy

-He died suddenly of heart failure in Washington, D.C. on September 28, 1914, at age 74.
+He died suddenly of heart failure in Washington, D.C., on September 28, 1914, at age 74.
 Funeral services were held at St. Luke's Episcopal Church.
-Interment was in Columbian Harmony Cemetery, Washington, D.C.
+The interment was in Columbian Harmony Cemetery, Washington, D.C.
 The First Separate Battalion of D.C.
-National Guards served as escort at his funeral.
+National Guards served as an escort at his funeral.
 Among the honorary pallbearers were Major Arthur Brooks and such prominent Washingtonians as Daniel Murray, Whitefield McKinlay, and Judge Robert H. Terrell.
 The participation by the National Guard, and by Arthur Brooks in particular, was an appropriate recognition of the most significant aspects of Fleetwood's career.
 His remains were moved to National Harmony Memorial Park when Columbia Harmony Cemetery closed in 1959.

 Medal of Honor citation

 Rank and organization: Sergeant Major, 4th U.S. Colored Troops, Place and date: At Chapin's Farm, Va., September 29, 1864.
-Entered service at: ------.
-Birth: Baltimore, Md.
+Entered service at: unknown.
+Birth: Baltimore, Maryland.
 Date of issue: April 6, 1865.